ninamutty/scrabble-js-to-backbone/README.md

 Don't worry, you can find working tests [here](https://gist.github.com/CheezItMan/2d617fc903bf381c549b2859cc13c0bf):

+## JS Objects vs Backbone Models

+Backbone Models are JavaScript Objects with a number of additional functions inherited from Backbone.Model.

+When you use Backbone Models you need to remember:

+1. You can determine how the model is set up with the `initialize()` function.
+1. Instance functions are passed in via an object in the 1st argument to the extend function.
+1. Static functions are passed in via an optional 2nd argument to extend.
+1. Backbone attributes are useful when you want to synch data with a server via an API or when you want the `change` event to trigger when they are modified.

 # Resources & Notes
 -  Thanks to Emily for the original JavaScript code